rails/rails/guides/source/engines.md

 This creates a nested route for the comments, which is what the form requires.

 The route now exists, but the controller that this route goes to does not.
-To create it, run this command:
+To create it, run this command from the application root:

 ```bash
 $ rails g controller comments